ibexa/documentation-user/docs/personalization/filters.md

 Depending on the popularity of the categories, the more popular categories push the less popular categories out of the results.

-If the recommended item is located in more than one category, it is recommended that at least one category is requested in the recommendation call.
+If the recommended item is located in more than one category, at least one category should be requested in the recommendation call.

 ### Multiple category path dimensions for popularity models